nearform/react-amsterdam-challenge-2019/README.md

 Follow these 3 simple steps:

-1. `Create` a branch from this repository
+1. `Fork` from this repository
-2. `Clone` the repo, switch to your branch, and type ‘npm install' and then 'npm start' to make sure it works locally for you.
+2. `Clone` your fork, and type ‘npm install' and then 'npm start' to make sure it works locally.
 You should see the app running with a button that uses the fullScreen hook.
 Try that out.
 3. `Import` as many of the hooks as you like into your App and start coding!

-When done, simply make a pull request and tag @cianfoley-nearform we will evaluate ASAP.
+When done, simply make a pull request back to the nearform repo tagging @cianfoley-nearform we will evaluate ASAP.

 ## Scoring